 The UT Directory, also known as the University White Pages Directory, now requires login with UT EIDUT EID The University of Texas Electronic Identity (UT EID or EID) is the public records identifier for principals at the university.
-See EID in the service catalog for more information. and password and Duo for multifactor authenticationAuthentication Verifying the identity of a user, process, or device, often as a prerequisite to allowing access to a system’s resources. and is only accessible to members of the university community.
+See our Concepts page for more information. and password and Duo for multifactor authenticationAuthentication Authentication is the act of determining that a person is who they claim to be.
+For more information, see our Concepts page. and is only accessible to members of the university community.

 Employees can reference this askUS help article for more information on UT Directory data.

 A similar message has been sent to students.
 Students may contact Texas One Stop for help updating their personal information in the UT Directory.